It seems you are offline. Please check your connection and try again.

 Denmark number FAQ

-Is the free Danish line really free?
+Is the free Danish number really free?

 Yes.
 Pick a temporary number from the list, refresh the page and read whatever text arrives.
 No payment and no email needed.